Overland Park, Kansas Divorce Lawyers in Johnson County

 Legal Separation in Overland Park, Kansas

-Making the decision to file for a divorce is difficult for many parties.
+Deciding to file for a divorce is difficult for many parties.
 For those individuals who may not yet be ready to take that big next step, there is another option for you.
 Kansas divorce laws state that parties may file for a legal separation when there is a reasonable likelihood that the marriage can be preserved.
-Many of the guidelines remain the same, in regards to things like spousal maintenance, division of property, child support, etc. One or both of the parties must have resided within the State of Kansas for at least 90 days prior to filing this petition.
-It is important that you consider all options and factors at hand prior to making any legally binding decisions when it comes to legal separation and dissolution because a legal separation can be converted into a divorce.
+Many of the guidelines remain the same, in regards to things like spousal maintenance, division of property, child support, etc. One or both of the parties must have resided within the State of Kansas for at least 90 days before filing this petition.
+It would be best if you considered all options and factors at hand before making any legally binding decisions when it comes to legal separation and dissolution because a legal separation can be converted into a divorce.

 Spousal Maintenance in Johnson County